The Razor E300 is the perfect electric scooter for kids in many ways.

 Let’s look at the Razor E300 from all angles, but also take a more holistic view, and see when it might be the perfect choice, either for your child or yourself.

 Razor E300 summary

-This is a very unusual scooter, different from the typical scooter you see down the road in many regards.
+This is a very unusual scooter, different from the typical scooter you see on the street in many regards.
 There is clearly a concept and an intent behind it, it’s not just another clone of some successful model.

-That results in many advantages, but also disadvantages it has over other models.
+That results in many advantages, but also disadvantages it has compared to other models.
 One thing is for sure – this is primarily a scooter targeted at a younger demographic, usually teens/kids 13+, and possibly young adults.
-Buying this scooter for a young teenager, say younger than 15, is one of the most common scenarios, as the scooter is designed for such use (and abuse), but the kid will virtually never outgrow the scooter as its large enough for adults as well.
+Buying this scooter for a young teenager, say younger than 15, is one of the most common scenarios, as the scooter is designed for such use (and abuse), but the kid will virtually never outgrow the scooter as it is large enough for adults as well.

 For the younger audience, the scooter does its job really, really well.
 The fact that it’s one of the best-selling scooters, not just for kids but overall, is proof of that.
 On top of that, the Razor E300 is used by countless adults as well, and they seem to be pretty satisfied with their choice most of the time.